dumblob/lingo_splix_board/README.md

 ### TODO

-* think of a better name for this project (hints: ergo, ergonomic, slim, portable, ...)
 * contact P. Jakoubek, D. Kolibáč, and L. Hejkal regarding the plastic parts of scissor switches (injection moulding into a steel/aluminium mold?)
-* choose a fitting HW license (similar to MIT and CC BY-SA 4.0, but with a notion about HW patents)
+* choose a better fitting HW license (similar to MIT and CC BY-SA 4.0, but with a notion about HW patents in a way, that anyone using this or derived work can't be sued)
 * investigate double-trackpoint/point_stick placement - (un)mountable?, each half it's own and fixed?, 90°-rotated thumb micro-switches on the side?
 * marketing (Student Agency - no place for keyboard; ...)
 * add numeric keyboard to be successful on market